Dynamics of Aligning Active Matter: Mapping to a Schr\"odinger Equation and Exact Diagonalization: Discussion

 In the non-reciprocal case, we find that there is a symmetry breaking at a finite level of non-reciprocity manifesting in an exceptional point and oscillatory relaxation corresponding to a chasing motif.
 This highlights that the mapping to a Schrödinger equation can even be gainful in situations where the resulting quantum mechanical problem is not Hermitian.
 Furthermore, we have demonstrated under which conditions the reciprocal and non-reciprocal interactions lead to the same stationary distribution and quantified the fundamental difference between the two cases by means of the entropy production.

-Going forward, we are hopeful that our result at few-particle scale can be used in meso- and hydrodynamic considerations in the spirit of ref.~\cite {spera2024} and that we have highlighted that the statistical physics machinery is the same for all models and across all scales to the point that techniques from the microscopic quantum world can be applied to ensembles of tangible active objects.
+Going forward, we are hopeful that our result at few-particle scale can be used in meso- and hydrodynamic considerations in the spirit of ref.~\cite {spera2024} as well as guide experimental analysis of the dynamics of dense clusters in flocking systems close but before the onset of flocking (as we are interested in the small-particle limit where deviations from mean-field theory are relevant) and that we have highlighted that the statistical physics machinery is the same for all models and across all scales to the point that techniques from the microscopic quantum world can be applied to ensembles of tangible active objects.